-An extensive and highly successful Galapagos giant tortoise restoration and conservation initiative has been underway for several decades on Santa Cruz Island, and thanks to new technology and the work of Galapagos National Park rangers, this project has seen significant advances this past year.
+An extensive and highly successful Galapagos giant tortoise restoration and conservation initiative has been underway for several decades on Santa Cruz Island, and thanks to new technology and the work of Galapagos National Park Rangers, this project has seen significant advances this past year.

-Before man arrived to the Galapagos Islands, 14 species of giant tortoise roamed the archipelago, their numbers reaching the hundreds of thousands.
+Before man arrived at the Galapagos Islands, 14 species of giant tortoise roamed the archipelago, their numbers reaching the hundreds of thousands.
 However, giant tortoises have since faced horrific devastation with only 11 species currently alive in the islands, and this number in itself is only thanks to the incredible longevity of the tortoises and the hard work of the park.
 Despite extensive efforts to help tortoise populations, current numbers are still far from what they once were, with entire islands completely void of giant tortoises.
 Thus, every mark of progress is one of great significance and a reason to celebrate.

 Galapagos giant tortoises currently have a much greater chance of survival than they did fifty years ago thanks to the complete eradication of feral goats, the improvement of nesting areas, the significant reduction of introduced rats and the restoration of their natural habitats, among other factors.
 However their reproduction is still fragile due to the continued presence of introduced animals and, even without predators, their hatching success rate is no higher than 10% in the wild.